ndiritumichael/Rick-and-Morty-Compose/README.md

 ## Prerequisite.

-In order to be able to build the application you'll need Android Studio Minimum version Android Studio Electric Eel Canary 5
+In order to be able to build the application you'll need Android Studio Minimum version Android Studio Chipmunk May Build

 ## Disclaimer.